 The president has a core of support that cannot be shaken loose no matter how outrageous his behaviour.
 Who are these people?

-African-Americans are rising from the ghettoes to positions of influence, even to the presidency.
+- African-Americans are rising from the ghettos to positions of influence, even to the presidency.

 Mr. Trump never misses an opportunity to stoke these fears, in particular by portraying immigrants as the source of many troubles.